KTP is a collaborative project between the University, a business and a suitably qualified graduate or post-graduate, known as the KTP Associate.

 Ideally, MKTPs should be led by Leeds University Business School (LUBS) or other centres / institutes with significant management experience.
 Other schools can be co-investigators in MKTP projects.

-They are unique in that they are underpinned by management theory and focus largely on implementation of change in management and leadership.
+They are unique in that they are underpinned by management theory and focus largely on implementation of change in management practice and leadership.

 MKTPs support strategic management projects across core activities such as: